 Dissertation Scholars Program

-The Dissertation Scholars program seeks to support pre-doctoral scholars pursuing academic research that explores how inequality affects economic growth and stability.
+The Dissertation Scholars program seeks to support Ph.D. candidates pursuing academic research that explores how inequality affects economic growth and stability.
 The program includes opportunities for professional development and mentorship, trainings, and exposure to how to make research relevant to today’s policy debates and accessible for the policymaking community.
-Our Dissertation Scholars program is typically in-residence, though is currently operating virtually.
+Our Dissertation Scholars program is currently operating virtually.
 The majority of scholars’ time is spent pursuing their own research.
 Scholars are, however, required to assist with grant review, which consists of reading letters of inquiry and full proposals, logging reviews in our grants management system, and attending review meetings.

 How to apply

 Equitable Growth accepts applications for the Dissertation Scholars program in response to our annual Request for Proposals, which is released in the fall of each year.
 Application materials include a curriculum vitae, six-page proposal describing your research project, a two-page statement of work, and two letters of recommendation.
-Dissertation Scholar applicants who are not selected for the program are automatically considered for a Doctoral grant.
+Dissertation Scholar applicants who are not selected for the program will be invited to apply for a Doctoral/Postdoctoral grant.

 Dissertation Scholar finalists will be invited to a virtual site visit to give a presentation and meet with staff from our Policy, Communications, External and Government Affairs, and Academic Programs teams.